-In 2011, the Canadian government started consultations on a proposal to allow 0.2% or higher of our food to be contaminated with genetically modified (GM) foods that have not been approved by Health Canada as for safe human consumption.
-This will allow GM foods to contaminate imports to Canada even if they have not yet been approved as safe by Canadian regulators, but have been approved as safe in at least one other country that is deemed trustworthy by Health Canada.
-The federal government calls this “Low Level Presence” or LLP and argues that this “low level” of contamination from unapproved GM foods is not harmful.
+LLP is the contamination of our food system with a low level of genetically modified (GM) foods that have not been approved by Health Canada as for safe human consumption.
+This would allow GM foods to contaminate imports to Canada even if they have not yet been approved as safe by Canadian regulators, but have been approved as safe in at least one other country that is deemed trustworthy by Health Canada (conforms to international Codex guidelines).
+The federal government argues that this “low level” of contamination from unapproved GM foods is not harmful.

 April 2018 – CBAN Article: Setting up a Spiral of GMO Contamination: Legalizing “Low-Level Presence” of Unapproved GMOs

 Published in British Colombia Organic Grower, Volume 21, Issue 2.
 Spring 2018.

 What is “Low Level Presence”?
 “Low Level Presence” (LLP) is the proposal to allow our food to be contaminated by a percent of genetically engineered foods that have not been approved for safe eating by Health Canada, but that have been approved for human consumption in at least one other country.
 Health Canada would create a list of trusted government regulatory systems and accept LLP contamination originating from those countries.
 LLP would change Canada’s existing “zero-tolerance” policy for such contamination in imports to Canada.
 LLP is different from “adventitious presence” which is the industry term for contamination of our food by experimental GM crops and animals that have not been approved anywhere in the world.